-When Ship of Fools asked readers to submit nominations for worst verse in the Bible a few years ago, there was a clear winner—beating out passages on genocide, dismemberment, and all manner of inscripturated unpleasantries.
-It was this:
+When Ship of Fools asked readers to submit nominations for worst verse in the Bible a few years back, there was a clear winner.
+Beating out passages on genocide, dismemberment, and all manner of inscripturated unpleasantries was this:

 I do not permit a woman to teach or have authority over a man; she must be silent.